Ask Phyllis: a blog series of frequently asked real estate questions. Please email us here.

 Dear Phyllis,

 I look forward to your questions and answers.
 My husband and I purchased a La Crescenta duplex over twenty years ago.
 He managed the property, but he passed a few years ago.
 After my husband’s passing, one of the tenants has caused me a lot of grief.
-They are consistently late with their rent and got a big dog, which violates their lease.
+They are consistently late with their rent and have just got a big dog, which violates their lease.
 Managing tenants is overwhelming.
 I am tired of being a landlord and want to sell.

 Gina